gelatodigital/swap-orders-lib/packages/stop-limit-orders-react/README.md

       library={library}
       chainId={chainId}
       account={account ?? undefined}
+      handler={"uniswap_stoplimit"}

-      // Optionally your can set a specific handler to block trades on a specific handler
+      // It's required to set a specific handler which will be encoded in the order data
-      // Currently we offer support out of the box for "uniswap", "quickswap", "spookyswap" and "spiritswap"
+      // Currently we offer support out of the box for "uniswap_stoplimit" "quickswap_stoplimit", "spookyswap_stoplimit", "spiritswap_stoplimit", "pangolin_stoplimit" and "traderjoe_stoplimit"

       // Please reach out to us if you want to register a custom handler
       // Make sure chainId and handler are valid
       // handler={'uniswap'}